 It’s never good when a home is underwater.

-Knowing how to check for water damage can help save you time, money, and frustration.
+Knowing how to tell if you have water damage can save you time, money, and frustration, especially if you catch it early.

 Some water damage is obvious.
 Wet curtains, soggy floorboards, and dripping drywall make it clear that you have a serious problem and need to call a professional water damage restoration company immediately.